usnistgov/oscal-content/src/examples/ssp/OSCAL Implementation Layer - FedRAMP System Security Plan (SSP) Modeling.md

 The information requires for High, Moderate, and Low SSPs are identical from a data modeling perspective.
 The front-matter (Title page through chapter 12) of each is essentially identical, and contains a significant amount of structured data.
 The fundamental difference between these three SSP templates is the specific controls required in each baseline.

 When complete, these templates include attachments and diagrams.
 Some attachments are also based on FedRAMP templates, such as for system inventory and the privacy impact analysis.
-Some of these attachments are highly structured and easily modled.
+Some of these attachments are highly structured and easily modelled.
 Others are not.
 All are assessed and addressed following the core SSP content.

-The structure of the FedRAMP Tailored for LI-SaaS template provides for a sub-set of the typical FedRAMP SSP data, as well as a place to capture assessment details in an attmept to keep that package lgiht-weight.
+The structure of the FedRAMP Tailored for LI-SaaS template provides for a sub-set of the typical FedRAMP SSP data, as well as a place to capture assessment details in an attempt to keep that package light-weight.
 Anything we model for the High/Moderate/Low SSP templates above will work for for the LI-SaaS template with the exception that much of the required content from these SSP templates becomes optional for the LI-SaaS template.

 ## Proto-model